About

 About NAAWS

-The North American Architectural Woodwork Standards (NAAWS) 5.0 was released by joint sponsors — the Architectural Woodwork Manufacturers Association of Canada (AWMAC) and the Woodwork Institute — on DATE TBD, 2026, and became effective on DATE TBD, of the same year.
+The North American Architectural Woodwork Standards (NAAWS) 5.0 was collaboratively developed by — the Architectural Woodwork Manufacturers Association of Canada (AWMAC) and the Woodwork Institute — on September 1st, 2026, and became effective on September 1st, of the same year.
+NAAWS 5.0 is the most comprehensive, singular resource for the architectural woodwork community.

 NAAWS 5.0 Dedication